 Nearly all motorcycle riders begin with learning the basic skills in a Compulsory Basic Training (CBT) course.
-After riding on a DL106 certificate, motorcyclists need to complete further training and testing in order to gain their full licence – be it an A1, A2 or full, unrestricted A level licence.
-The UK motorcycle licencing process is designed to help people continue improving their skills as they move up the power to weight ratio of motorcycles.
+After riding on a DL106 certificate, motorcyclists need to complete further training and testing in order to gain their full licence – be it an A1, A2 or full, unrestricted A-level licence.
+The UK motorcycle licencing process helps people continue improving their skills as they move up the power-to-weight ratio of motorcycles.

 Once you’ve received your motorcycle licence and can legally ride on all UK roads on your own, you’ll naturally become better at riding as you gain experience in real-life situations.
 Every ride will provide the opportunity to learn more about being safe on two wheels.
 Try to get out on the road regularly to keep practising all of the skills you mastered to get your licence.
 When you feel that you’re skills are beginning to level off, it’s time to consider enrolling for some advanced rider training near you.

 The next logical step for getting better at motorcycle riding after you’ve achieved your full licence is to take an Enhanced Rider Scheme course.
-ERS courses can be thought of as the first level of advanced skills courses for motorcyclists.
-They can only be taught by registered DVSA instructors and from an insurance perspective, may drop your premiums by as much as 10%.
-They start with a skills assessment, areas that need improving are worked upon and then end with a second assessment to ensure you’ve reached the certification level.
+ERS courses are one of the first levels of advanced skills courses for motorcyclists.
+They can only be taught by registered DVSA instructors.
+From an insurance perspective, these courses may drop your premiums by as much as 10%.
+ERS courses start with a skills assessment.
+You’ll work on the areas that need improving and then end with a second assessment.
+That ensures you’ve reached the certification level.

 Some schools offer advanced rider courses that only focus on specific skills such as filtering or carrying pillion passengers.
 At Phoenix, our rider training covers specific skills through to ERS courses and onto advanced courses that are suitable for riders who’ve held a motorcycle licence for years.

 Once you’ve become ERS certified, you may wish to further improve your skill.
-This can be done in many different ways; Bike Safe courses with the Police aren’t advanced training days per se, but you will walk away with a new perspective on your riding and some pointers from some of the UK’s best motorcyclists.
-Biker Down courses are first aid days held by the emergency services that focus on what to do in the event of an accident.
+You can do this in many different ways.
+Bike Safe courses with the Police aren’t advanced training days per se.
+However, you will walk away with a new perspective on your riding and helpful pointers from some of the UK’s best motorcyclists.
+Biker Down courses are first aid days held by the emergency services.
+They focus on what to do in the event of an accident.

-If it’s purely improving your motorcycle skills that you’re interested in, consider an assessment that will give you impartial feedback.
+If it’s purely improving your motorcycle skills that you want, consider an assessment that will give you impartial feedback.
 Our assessments include a detailed report that will help you understand your strengths and areas you can improve in.
-With this information, you can confidently book an advanced rider course to focus on the areas that have been identified.
+You can confidently book an advanced rider course with this information.
+Our advanced rider courses focus on the specific areas for improvement.
 With this information, you can decide if Blue Riband training, a DIAmond Elite course or RoSPA training is the best path to take.

-At each of the Phoenix Motorcycle Training centres, our instructors are regularly assessed internally and by the DVSA to ensure their standard of training is at the required level.
+At each of the Phoenix Motorcycle Training centres, our instructors are regularly assessed internally and by the DVSA .
+This ensures their standard of training is at the required level.
 Our advanced training instructors are both regularly assessed and re-certified.
 Continual improvement of your motorcycling skills is an excellent way to ensure you are as safe as possible when out on the roads.

 Phoenix Motorcycle Training prices for advanced training start at around £180.
-All of our prices include everything you need to have a great day riding and honing your motorcycling skills to perfection; that’s motorcycles, safety gear, petrol and insurance.
+All of our prices include everything you need to have a great day honing your motorcycling skills to perfection.
+That means they include motorcycles, safety gear, petrol and insurance.
 The only thing that’s missing is you!